THE BUGABOO

 T he Conrad Kain Hut sits on a shelf below the Snowpatch Spire.

-To the Conrad Kain Hut...This trail starts in the parking lot, that follows the northern lateral moraine of Bugabboo Glacier.
+To the Conrad Kain Hut...This trail starts in the parking lot, that follows the northern lateral moraine of Bugaboo Glacier.
 The trail is very steep and strenuous , with exposure to steep drop offs as it climbs through granite bluffs.
 But it’s only 3.1 miles, so take your time and enjoy.

 Extreme caution should be use along this route.